-The total duration of the internship and seminar is seven weeks.
-It consists of preparation sessions over two weeks prior to the start of the internship placement, five weeks internship placement at various Non-Governmental Organizations (NGOs) or other social movements and institutions working on social justice related issues in the Cape Town metropolitan area and ten hours of seminar sessions scheduled concurrently with the internship placement.
+The total duration of the Internship and Seminar is five weeks.
+It consists of preparation sessions over two weeks prior to the start of the internship placement, five weeks internship placement at Kenya Medical Research Institute (KEMRI)/Centers for Disease Control (CDC) or other organizations working on public health related issues in Kisumu and ten hours of seminar sessions scheduled concurrently with the internship placement.

-Students will have the opportunity to deepen knowledge of social justice and activism in South Africa complemented by immersive experiential learning, with guided weekly discussions, assignments and reflection.
-Students will gain an in-depth of understanding, analytical clarity, and cross-cultural sensitivity as they develop self-confidence and an understanding of field-based education.
+Students will have the opportunity to deepen knowledge of public health promotion and management in the tropics complemented by immersive experiential learning, with guided weekly discussions, assignments and reflection.
+Students will gain an in-depth understanding, analytical clarity, and cross-cultural sensitivity as they develop self-confidence and an understanding of field-based education.
 In addition, the internship enables students to gain valuable work experience and enhance their skills in an international work environment.

-Students complete an internship and submit a paper in which they process their learning experience, the theory and practice of social justice and activism in South Africa more broadly.
+Students complete an internship and submit a paper in which they process their learning experience, the theory and practice of public health in Kenya and in the tropics more broadly.
 The paper will also document a comprehensive schedule and the specific skills and knowledge acquired through the experience.
-A focus will be on linking internship learning with the key critical issues related to social justice promotion and practice.
+A focus will be on linking internship learning with the key critical issues related to public health promotion and practice.